Before we dig into our WooCommerce vs Shopify comparison, let's start with a few insane statistics!

 E-commerce is expected to grow 23% year-over-year.

 If you want to make the most out of this rising trend, you need to create an e-commerce site - asap, that's a fact.
-The easiest way to create an online shopping website is to use an ecommerce solution.
+The easiest way to create an online shopping website is to use an eCommerce platform or ready-made online store solution.

-There are several ecommerce platforms out there, but these two are by far the two most popular ones.
+There are several eCommerce platform options out there, but these two are by far the two most popular ones.
 Both platforms offer an extensive list of features and have a large user base, which leads us to the following question:

 By the time you finish this post, you will have a clear idea about what features these platforms offer, and which one you should choose.